Description

 'The Ulcer Index is a technical indicator that measures downside risk, in terms of both the depth and duration of price declines.
 The index increases in value as the price moves farther away from a recent high and falls as the price rises to new highs.
 The indicator is usually calculated over a 14-day period, with the Ulcer Index showing the percentage drawdown a trader can expect from the high over that period.
 The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'

-• During the last 3 years, the Ulcer Index is 13 , which is higher, thus worse than the value of 10 from the benchmark.
+• During the last 3 years, the Ulcer Index is 11 , which is greater, thus worse than the value of 8.61 from the benchmark.

 MaxDD: